 Both HSV1 and HSV2 are most often spread by people who are asymptomatic and not experiencing any noticeable signs or symptoms.

-How to tell if you have Herpes?
+How to tell if you have HSV?
 Symptoms:

-Most people with herpes are unaware they have it and have no noticeable signs or symptoms.
+Most people with HSV are unaware they have it and have no noticeable signs or symptoms.

 For those with outbreaks during the initial episode, there may be: